Comb, Pastel and Buttermilk. Willi Baumeister, Adolf Hölzel and Fritz Seitz

 The artist Willi Baumeister (1889–1955) also regarded himself as a craftsman.
 He experimented with diverse materials and techniques.
 Using a steel comb, he ploughed the background or the surface of the so-called comb pictures.
 He covered black areas, which already appeared in his early works, temporarily with buttermilk, thus creating a matt colour effect.
 Entire work series are characterised by sand and putty.

-Baumeisters rarely presented pastel drawings enter into a dialogue with works by his teacher Adolf Hölzel (1853–1934) and by his student Fritz Seitz (1926–2017).
-The Akademie der Bildenden Künste in Stuttgart, where Baumeister studied and worked as a Professor, is participating in the exhibition with research and studies of painting and material techniques.
+Baumeisters rarely presented pastel drawings entered into a dialogue with works by his teacher Adolf Hölzel (1853–1934) and by his student Fritz Seitz (1926–2017).
+The Akademie der Bildenden Künste in Stuttgart, where Baumeister studied and worked as a Professor, participated in the exhibition with research and studies of painting and material techniques.

 Curator Hadwig Goez (Baumeister Archive at the Kunstmuseum Stuttgart )

 Kuratorische Assistenz Carla Link-Walesch (Baumeister Archive at the Kunstmuseum Stuttgart)

 In Kooperation mit Graduate program »Rahmenwechsel«, Stuttgart and Konstanz; Staatliche Akademie der Bildenden Künste, Stuttgart; the Willi Baumeister Foundation, Stuttgart; Prof. Esther Hagenlocher, University of Oregon, Eugene, USA